thecloudexplorers/thecloudexplorers.github.io/README.md

-# The Cloud Explorers Documentation
+# The Cloud Explorers

-This repository contains the documentation for The Cloud Explorers, built with [DocFX](https://dotnet.github.io/docfx/) and deployed to GitHub Pages.
+This repository contains technical contributions from The Cloud Explorers, built with [DocFX](https://dotnet.github.io/docfx/) and deployed to GitHub Pages.

 ## Building the Documentation